fedeghe/react-vtable/README.md

     scrolling:  defaulted 50
     ```
 - _rhtID_ <string>
     by default each row gets an added index in a field by default called `_ID`.
-In case this clashes with your data pick something else and keep in ming it need to be a valid object literal key
+In case this clashes with your data pick something else and keep in mind it needs to be a valid object literal key.
 ---
 ---
 ---